allthatilk/DI-test/README.md

 * Remembering how to do averages... it's been a while.
 * Problems with zip on refactoring(can only use list on zip once per dataset generation)
 * Not enough time to write tests for refactored code

+### Refactoring in progress
+* Separated responsibilities in original code to CountryData and Averages classes
+* Not yet tested these methods due to previous time constraints but this is now in progress
+* After feedback made it so users can continue to select country info via ISO code until they choose to quit program
+* Finally got rid of the need for a CSV file.
+Though the climate-vulnerability.csv URL is hardcoded into the run file currently, purely to avoid errors from URLs with invalid formats being passed to the method
+* Looking to add some kind of URL data validation to allow URLs to be passed in as long as they have the correct format in the future